postbar/PostBarServer/README.md

 `MySQL 5.7` is required for PostBarServer

-Build your configure with an application.properties file
+Build your own configure with an application.properties file

 ``` bash
 # in  application.properties